Double Seduction Series, Book 3

 “Don’t make me put you over my shoulder again.”
 Trey started walking, tugging her along.

 “That was kind of fun.”
 She wrapped her arm around his waist.
+Her men.
+Both of them determined to claim their relationship.
+It still amazed her every time she thought of it.

 Patty leaned on the kitchen counter, a pinched tightness around her mouth.
 Derrick sat at the table, a half a sandwich and a cup of coffee in front of him.
 His thick graying hair was mussed from his nap.
-He frowned, and his big, gray mustache curved like a half-moon.
+He frowned, and his big, gray mustache curved like a crescent moon.
 “What’s so all-fired important you had to wake me up?”

 Megan curbed the urge to turn and run.